 Cleveland Browns.
 Admit it … you were thinking the same thing.

-Ever meet someone whose stuck in the past with all of their stories?
+Ever meet someone who is stuck in the past with all of their stories?
 After a while, you’ve heard every … single … story they have to tell.
 They aren’t bad people, but they have no forward gears in their transmission.
 Only neutral and reverse — and mostly the latter.

 In fantasy terms, neutral is the present time, but without the ability to go forward, coupled with a penchant for looking backward, it becomes extremely difficult to see the “what could be” of any scenario.
 Apply this to perennial losers, or even teams that have fallen on hard times.
 It becomes far too easy for gamers to become dismissive of the mere potential a team or player could turn things around at the drop of a hat after years of substandard returns.